Business account in Germany: what it is and how to open one (step-by-step guide)

 What you should know before you apply

-• Limited features: No credit line, no overdraft, and sometimes no physical cards.
+• Limited features: No Schufa check often means credit line, no overdraft, and sometimes no physical cards.

-• Not guaranteed: Even without a Schufa check, your application can still be rejected for reasons like inconsistent or missing business documentation.
+• No guarantee for admission: Even without a Schufa check, your application can still be rejected for reasons like inconsistent or missing business documentation.

 • Fees can be higher: Some no-credit-check accounts come with above-average monthly charges – so it pays to compare.